engineer1469/HololensFaceSearch/README.md

 ## Legal Disclaimer

 This project is provided "as-is" without any express or implied warranty.
 In no event shall the authors be held liable for any damages arising from the use of this software.
+This project is for educational purposes only.